federico-arias/federico-arias.github.io/content/projects/social-network-for-neighbourhoods.md

 +++
-title = "A social network for neighbourhoods" description = "Used React, Redux, Go and Postgres in Heroku to build" type = "project" tags = ["react", "redux", "go", "aws", "postgres"] shorttitle = "Vecinbarrio"
+title = "A social network for neighbourhoods" description = "A social network that allowed buildings residents to communicate with each other and form communities." type = "project" tags = ["react", "redux", "go", "aws", "postgres"] shorttitle = "Vecinbarrio"